madjxatw/ricoh_theta_ros/README.md

 The `start.sh` script performs:

-- Starts all the stuff required to capture the live streaming data from the camera.
+- Starting all the stuff required to capture the live streaming data from the camera.
-- Run a launch file that starts `cv_camera` node and remaps the `image_raw`, `camera_info` and `set_camera_info` topics from `cv_camera` namespace to `360cam` namespace.
+- Running a launch file that starts `cv_camera` node and remaps the `image_raw`, `camera_info` and `set_camera_info` topics from `cv_camera` namespace to `360cam` namespace.
-- Set up resolution.
+- Setting up resolution.
 RICOTH THETA V and Z1 support live streaming in either 4K (3840x1920) or 2K (1920x960) resolution, `start.sh` sets resolution to 2K to
   reduce latency.